Martin Chandos Taylor1

 Consanguinity Index=0.0%

-Lady Rosemary Enid Brudenell-Bruce was born on 9 February 1907.1 She is the daughter of Sir George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury and Caroline Sydney Anne Madden.1
+Lady Rosemary Enid Brudenell-Bruce was born on 9 February 1907.1 She is the daughter of George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury and Caroline Sydney Anne Madden.1

 Citations

-Frederick John Drummond
+Frederick John Drummond1

 M, #25553, b.
 15 June 1891, d.
 3 November 1914

-Frederick John Drummond fought in the First World War.
+He fought in the First World War.1

 Don Antonio Manuel de Lancastere Soldana, Conde de Lancastere1